St. Peter's Basilica Tours in Rome

 Guided tour of St. Peter’s Basilica with access to the dome

-Enter the interior of St. Peter's Basilica and don't miss any detail thanks to this complete guided tour.
+Step inside St. Peter's Basilica and don't miss a thing with this comprehensive guided tour.

-See the imposing St. Peter's Basilica and learn about the artistic importance of the works inside with this guided tour.
-You'll also get an exclusive look at the dome.
+Contemplate the imposing St. Peter's Basilica and learn about the artistic importance of the works housed inside with this guided tour.
+You will also have the exclusive opportunity to discover the dome.

-The Vatican has a lot to see and one of its must-sees is the inside of St. Peter's Basilica.
-With this guided tour with access to the dome you can discover at first hand everything that is inside with the explanations of an expert guide who will give you a better understanding of the historical and artistic context of the largest Christian church in the world.
+There is a lot to see in the Vatican, and one of the must-see attractions is the interior of St. Peter's Basilica.
+With this guided tour with access to the dome, you can discover everything inside first-hand with explanations from an expert guide who will help you better understand the historical and artistic context of the largest Christian church in the world.

-In a small group you will tour the Basilica and see works such as Michelangelo's Pietà or Bernini's altar, until you reach the terrace of the dome, where you will have an exclusive view of the best panoramic view of St. Peter's Square, the Vatican and Rome in general.
+In a small group, you will tour the Basilica and see works such as Michelangelo's Pietà and Bernini's altar, until you reach the dome terrace, where you will have an exclusive view of St. Peter's Square, the Vatican and Rome in general.

 Recommended if...
-You don't want to miss the imposing St. Peter's Basilica, the seat of Catholicism in the world and, while you're there, understand the value of its historic works of art.
-Plus, with this guided tour you're guaranteed to climb the dome, a must on your visit to the Vatican.
+You don't want to miss the imposing St. Peter's Basilica, ensuring you can climb the dome, an essential part of your visit to the Vatican.

 The premium option

-Get to know the Vatican in depth with this pack of the Museums and Basilica.
+Get to know the Vatican in depth with this pack for the Museums and the Basilica.

-Save on your Vatican experience and get guided tour tickets to its three monumental gems: the Vatican Museums, the Sistine Chapel and St. Peter's Basilica.
-Does not include the climb to the dome
+Save on your Vatican experience and get tickets with a guided tour of its three monumental gems: the Vatican Museums, the Sistine Chapel and St. Peter's Basilica.
+Does not include the climb to the dome.

 Duration: 3 hours

 The Vatican Museums are another must-see in Rome, located next to St. Peter's Basilica.
-For this reason, most travellers choose the same day to visit both places, although the huge queues that can be seen in the Piazza to get into the church can sometimes put off many visitors.
+That's why most travellers choose to visit both places on the same day, although the huge queues that can often be seen in the square to enter the church sometimes discourage more than a few.

-To avoid these queues, it's best to book a package that includes a guided tour of the Vatican Museums, the Sistine Chapel and the Basilica After your tour of the numerous works of art in the Museums and admiring the impressive work of Michelangelo in the Sistine Chapel, you will have priority access to the Basilica without queues.
-However, this tour does not include a visit to the dome.
+To avoid these queues, it's best to book the package that includes a guided tour of the Vatican Museums, the Sistine Chapel and the Basilica.
+After touring the numerous works of art in the Museums and admiring Michelangelo's impressive work in the Sistine Chapel, you will enter the Basilica with priority access and without queuing.
+Please note that this tour does not include the climb to the dome.

 Recommended if...
-You also plan to visit the Vatican Museums and prefer to combine the visit in one day without spending too much time queuing in St. Peter's Square to enter the Basilica.
+You also plan to visit the Vatican Museums and prefer to combine the visit in one day without wasting time in the queues at St. Peter's Square.

-Enter St. Peter's Basilica by skipping the queues with a guided tour
+Enter St. Peter's Basilica without queuing with a guided tour

 St. Peter's Basilica| ©Iván PC